munrocket/ta-math/README.md

 Technical analysis math
 =========

 Tiny library for calculating indicators and overlays from price data in any format.
-You choose format and data by yourself and library return line charts.
+You choose format and data by yourself and library return charts data.

 ### Supporting indicators and overlays